Java Programming: An Introduction

 - Encapsulation: The

-method demonstrates polymorphism, where the method in the subclass (Bicycle
+toStringmethod demonstrates polymorphism, where the method in the subclass (Bicycle) overrides the method in the superclass (Object).

 This example is fundamental to understanding how classes and objects work in Java, showcasing how to define a class, create objects, and implement class methods to manipulate object data.